Accessible, cost-effective, high quality urgent care, preventative services and health education

 Health Services accepts most private health insurance plans, including United Health Care.

 Most insurances are accepted including Eckerd College’s Health Plan.
 Fees are charged for all:

-Payment due at time of service may be paid by cash, personal check or added to your Student Account.
+Payment due at time of service may be paid by cash or personal check.